 Natural Born Killer: Your strength is boosted to superhuman levels.
 You gain a STR of 18(+3).
 You can also bend steel bars, lift very heavy things, and break people's bones with a punch.

 Malign Form: You are transformed into a creature of the sun.
 Your hair turns the color of gold, silver or platinum, and your eyes change color and sparkle like jewels.
 Your skin changes color as well, becoming bone-white or golden-brown or some other elegant tone (Referee's Discretion).
 You are completely inhuman but also quite beautiful.
 Now, when you take in sun or starlight, you regain double the amount of FS and you can regenerate HP as well.
 Missing body parts will regrow themselves in time.

-Born Again: You can choose to embrace divinity and perfection, but lose the whole world; or to remain finite and flawed, but also maintain your existence in the world of Becoming.
-If you choose the former, you gain the ability to fly and to hear the music of creation.
+Power (Darkness): You choose to shed the last remnant of your Humanity for power and immortality.
+If you do this, you you gain the ability to fly and to hear the music of creation.
 You come to realize how insignificant things on Earth are, and wish to ascend.
 When you reach this level, you must save.
 On a failed save, you say good-bye to your friends and family and ascend into the Heavens, vanishing forever into the sky.
 Even if you succeed the save though, you will continue to have doubts, and if something terrible happens, you will have to save again to resist leaving this world behind.